crweiner/hacktoberfest-swag-list/docs/list.md

 - **Issues**: See the list of [hacktoberfest-labeled issues](https://github.com/search?q=org%3Ameilisearch+label%3Ahacktoberfest&state=open&type=Issues).
 - **Notes**: Check out the [blog post](https://blog.meilisearch.com/contribute-hacktoberfest-2022/) for more info.

+#### **Metafy**

+- **Swag**: NFT and T-shirts
+- **Requirements**:
+    - Submit one or more pull requests to Metafy's repositories with the `hacktoberfest` label to qualify as a contributor.
+Top contributors will get their very own NFT and T-shirts from Metafy.
+Check out the [Documentation on their GitHub README File](https://github.com/metafy-social/.github/blob/main/profile/README.md) for more details.
+- **How to Sign up**:
+    - Register on the [Hacktoberfest website](https://hacktoberfest.com/) anytime between September 26 and October 31, 2022.
+    - Contribute with PR/MRs to Metafy's `hacktoberfest` labelled repositories during the period from October 1 to October 31, 2022.
+    - The Metafy team will review your PRs constantly and give you feedback.
+- **Notes**:
+    - Join the [Metafys's Discord Server](https://discord.com/invite/AqnaGBGAUt) to find additional details or connect with Metafy's employees.

 #### **MindsDB**

 - **Swag**: Razer Blade 15 Laptop, T-shirt, cool audio gadgets, and a cash prize.